We love our communities. Each has given so much to us. To give back, we reinvest resources in the areas we serve.

 Since its founding in 1881 by visionary leader Clara Barton, the American Red Cross has been the nation’s premier emergency response organization.
 The American Red Cross distinguishes itself by also aiding victims of devastating natural disasters.
 Over the years, the organization has expanded its services, always with the aim of preventing and relieving suffering.

 Some four million people give blood—the gift of life—through the American Red Cross, making it the largest supplier of blood and blood products in the United States.
-The employees of RJ Young are given the opportunity to donate blood at their local office.
-On average employees donate 32 pints of blood and each pint of donated blood can help save as many as three lives.
+Our team members at RJ Young are given the opportunity to donate blood at their local office.
+On average team members donate 32 pints of blood and each pint of donated blood can help save as many as three lives.

 Habitat for Humanity partners with people in the community to help them build or improve a place they can call home.
 Habitat homeowners help build their own home alongside volunteers and pay an affordable mortgage.